goeh/grails-sequence-generator/README.md

 ## Known Issues

-- The current implementation keep sequences in memory for performance reasons and therefore is cannot be used in clustered environments.
+- The current implementation (*DefaultSequenceGenerator*) keep sequences in memory for performance reasons and therefore is cannot be used in clustered environments.

 ## Road Map